Azure/java-aks-aca-dapr-workshop/docs/modules/00-intro/index.md

 layout: default
 ---

-## Basic Concepts and Prerequisites
+# Basic Concepts and Prerequisites

-Details on Dapr and Workshop Prerequisites
+Details on Dapr and Workshop Prerequisites.